About the Curriculum

 The Miami Children's Health System/Nicklaus Children's Hospital Pediatric Residency Program is designed in accordance with the American Board of Pediatrics requirement of three core years in general pediatrics and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Senior residents have additional supervisory responsibilities in both the inpatient and outpatient setting and further integrate the knowledge and skills needed in general pediatric practice.
-PL3 rotations include Pediatric and Neonatal Critical Care, Inpatient Pediatrics – Team Leader (supervision of a team of 5-6 PL1 residents), Emergency Medicine, Infectious Diseases, Gastroenterology, Ambulatory Clinic, and Procedure Rotation.
+Rotations include Pediatric and Neonatal Critical Care, Inpatient Pediatrics – Team Leader (supervision of a team of 5-6 PGY-1 residents), Emergency Medicine, Infectious Diseases, Gastroenterology, Ambulatory Clinic, and Procedure Rotation.
 Individualized, career-focused elective rotations are also incorporated into the third year curriculum.

 Primary Care Pediatrics & The Continuity Clinic Experience